Is your evening beer or glass of wine causing your dandruff? Read our guide to find out the truth, and how to prevent an itchy scalp.

 Doing so will both help stop your skin from drying out, and actively help it rehydrate.

-But for dandruff, using a proven dandruff shampoo and conditioner is a good way to control flakes, as these will help moisturise your scalp and control flaking.
+But for dandruff, using a proven dandruff shampoo and conditioner is a good way to control flakes, as these will help moisturize your scalp and control flaking.